98percentcarbon/life-of-py/README.md

 ## Inputs
 - Fullscreen - HI
 - Mouse (RMB) - Place tiles
-- Space - Start/Pause Game of Life
+- Space - Pause/Resume

 - V - Very fast mode (On/Off, regardless of pause state)
 - G - Gets the hex code of the current state of the board.
 - H - Hex code input.
-- C - Clear the board.
+- C - Clear the board (Only when paused)

 ## How to play
 -The state of each cell (tile) evolves in discrete board-wide steps (generations).